Cohomological Twisting of 2-Linearization and Extended TQFT: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank the referees of earlier versions for important suggestions, as well as John Baez, Dan Christensen, Derek Wise, Thomas Nikolaus, Jamie Vicary and Alex Hoffnung for valuable discussions.
+The author would like to thank the referees of earlier versions for important suggestions, as well as John Baez, Dan Christensen, Alex Hoffnung, Thomas Nikolaus, Mike Stay, Jamie Vicary, and Derek Wise for valuable discussions.

+This work was partially financed by Portuguese funds via the Fundacao para a Ciencia e a Tecnologia, through project number PTDC/MAT/101503/2008, New Geometry and Topology.